swarm-game/swarm/TUTORIAL.md

 In the world view, you see the default [*World 0*](./TUTORIAL.md#world-generation) and the little white `Ω` in the middle represents your base.
-Start by using the Tab key to cycle through the three panels (the REPL, the info panel, and the world panel), and read about the various devices installed on your base.
+Start by using the Tab key to cycle through the four panels (the REPL, the info panel, the inventory panel, and the world panel), and read about the various devices installed on your base.
+There is a lot to take in at first so feel free to just skim; this tutorial will cover the use of your devices in more detail.

 Building your first robot
 -------------------------

 Pretty much the only thing you can do is build robots.
 Let's build one!
-Tab back to the REPL and type
+Tab back to the REPL (or hit the `Meta-r` shortcut) and type
 ```
 build "hello" {move; move; move; move}
 ```